-Macron to speak after several children injured in France stabbing – Annecy latest
+France stabbing sees children ‘savagely attacked’ in Annecy knife ramage

-Annecy stabbing – latest: Macron to speak after several children injured in France attack
+France stabbing – latest: Several children injured in ‘savage’ Annecy knife attack

 The nation is ‘in shock,’ French president says